KiddMydas/Python-Projects/README.md

 # Python-Projects
-Just a list of all my personal python projects
+Just a random list of all my personal python projects, things I create will get uploaded here.
+This should go without saying but I am not in any way responsible for any illegal actions carried out using my work.
+All the projects uploaded to this repository are for educational purposes only.